Nunzio (wrestler)

 After ECW closed its doors, Maritato worked on the independent circuit before he was signed to a contract by WWE in 2002.
 There he was part of the promotion’s cruiserweight division until its disbandment in 2007, as well as a new version of the F.B.I Stable.
 He would take part in the ECW One Night Stand events as well as the relaunch of the franchise as a third brand before leaving WWE and returning to the independent circuit.

 Early life

-While attending Nanuet Senior High School (located in Rockland County, New York), Maritato competed in football (as part of the school's 1989 team that went undefeated, untied, and unscored upon) and wrestling.
+While attending Nanuet Senior High School (located in Rockland County, New York), Maritato competed in football (as part of the school's 1989 team that went undefeated and unscored upon) and wrestling.

 Professional wrestling career

 Early career (1991–1992)

 Maritato was trained as a professional wrestler by Billy Robinson.
 He debuted in 1991, facing Parsippany Smith Fields in his first match.
 He competed for the Amarillo, Texas-based USWF promotion under the name James Stone.